Justin01Wu/others/aws/aws.md

 - Change existing object metadata
 - Move objects across Amazon S3 locations
-- Rename objects by copying them and then deleting the original ones If you choose to update any of the object’s user-configurable metadata:
+- Rename objects by copying them and then deleting the original ones

-- system-
-- or user-defined
+If you choose to update any of the object’s user-configurable metadata: system or user-defined

-during the copy, then you must explicitly specify all of the user-configurable metadata present on the source object in your request, even if you are changing only one of the metadata values.
+during the copy, then you must ***explicitly*** specify all of the user-configurable metadata present on the source object in your request, even if you are ***changing only one*** of the metadata values.

 ## EC2
 - After the user has assigned a secondary private IP address to his instance, he needs to configure the operating system on that instance to recognize the secondary private IP address.